rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## branch

-**Definition**: a parallel version of a repository, enabling users to work on changes without affecting the main codebase
+**Definition**: version control concept and Git feature; a parallel version of a repository, enabling users to work on changes without affecting the main codebase

 **Purpose**: enables many developers to work on different features simultaneously - in API documentation workflows, branches allow